Fire

 Mission Statement

-The City of McDonough Fire Department will serve to protect lives and physical assets at risk of fires, danger, health conditions, and environmental factors through community fire safety awareness programs, rigorous training, professional certifications, and maintenance of an admirable record of emergency response times.
+To serve and protect lives and physical assets at risk of fires, health conditions, and other hazard factors through community safety programs, rigorous training, updated equipment, and qualified staff.

 Vision Statement

-The City of McDonough will be served by a team of highly trained, skilled and dedicated fire department professionals committed to the core values of emergency protection, community service, safety and security.
+The City of McDonough will be served by a team of highly trained, skilled, and dedicated professionals committed to the core values of emergency protection, community service, safety, and security.

 Summary of Operations

-The City of McDonough operates 2 stations with 40 personnel and provides fire, rescue and medical services to nearly 30,000 residents and more than 1350 businesses in approximately 13 square miles.
+The City of McDonough Fire Department has a Class 2 ISO Rating; operates 2 stations with 41 full-time paid personnel, and provides fire, rescue, and medical services to more than 33,000 residents and more than 1350 businesses in approximately 13 square miles.
 The Fire Department is responsible for protecting life, property, and resources through the delivery of professional public safety services.
-Organized divisions include Administration, Prevention, Training and Operations.
+Organized divisions include Administration, Prevention, Training, and Operations

 -